naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">IdAndAppearance</span> | Named&lt;String&gt; | ID of the actor to slide and (optionally) appearance to set.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">idAndAppearance</span> | named string | ID of the actor to slide and (optionally) appearance to set.
-from | List&lt;Decimal&gt; | Position in scene space to slide the actor from (slide start position).
+from | decimal list | Position in scene space to slide the actor from (slide start position).
 Described as follows: `0,0` is the bottom left, `50,50` is the center and `100,100` is the top right corner of the screen; Z-component (depth) is in world space.
 When not provided, will use current actor position in case it's visible and a random off-screen position otherwise (could slide-in from left or right borders).
-<span class="command-param-required" title="Required parameter: parameter should always be specified">to</span> | List&lt;Decimal&gt; | Position in scene space to slide the actor to (slide finish position).
+<span class="command-param-required" title="Required parameter: parameter should always be specified">to</span> | decimal list | Position in scene space to slide the actor to (slide finish position).
-visible | Boolean | Change visibility status of the actor (show or hide).
-When not set and target actor is hidden, will still automatically show it. easing | String | Name of the easing function to use for the modifications.  <br /><br />  Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic.  <br /><br />  When not specified, will use a default easing function set in the actor's manager configuration settings. time | Decimal | Duration (in seconds) of the slide animation.
+visible | boolean | Change visibility status of the actor (show or hide).
+When not set and target actor is hidden, will still automatically show it. easing | string | Name of the easing function to use for the modifications. <br /><br /> Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic. <br /><br /> When not specified, will use a default easing function set in the actor's manager configuration settings. time | decimal | Duration (in seconds) of the slide animation.
 Default value: 0.35 seconds.

 </div>